dfgordon/tree-sitter-applesoft/README-crate.md

 ```
 (source_file (line (linenum) (statement (tok_goto) (linenum))))
 ```
 For more on parsing with rust, see the general guidance [here](https://github.com/tree-sitter/tree-sitter/blob/master/lib/binding_rust/README.md).
+For specific guidance on this parser, see the [wiki](https://github.com/dfgordon/tree-sitter-applesoft/wiki).